danieligbokwe/Minimum-Wage-vs-Unemployment/README.md

-# Minimum Wage vs. Unemployment: A State-Level Panel Analysis
+# Minimum Wage Policy in the United States: A State-Level Panel Analysis (1995-2024)

 **Research question:** Do U.S. states that raise their minimum wage above the federal floor experience measurably different outcomes in unemployment, poverty, and median household